adinapoli/lambdacon-2015/slides/slides.md

   _ <- forkSupervised sup OneForOne $ threadDelay 1000000 >> print "Done"
 ```

-Can you think to a potential bug?
+Can you think of a potential bug?

 ------------------